Automated Social Media Scrubbing with Redact.dev

 It means you set filters and schedules and Redact removes or hides matching posts, comments, likes, and media on a recurring basis without manual steps each time.

 Open Redact, pick a platform from the sidebar, and sign in.
-Choose what to target, run a Preview, then save your filters and enable Scheduled Deletion or Saved Runs.
+Choose what to target, run a Preview, then save your filters and enable Schedule Deletion or Saved Runs.

 Easy setup uses common presets such as All Time or Last 30 Days with simple filters.
 Advanced setup adds keyword lists, usernames, media types, and fine date windows.